-Box 5.
+- Box 5.
 Report a nonminister employee's current and deferred (if any) wages subject to the Medicare component (1.45%) of FICA taxes.
 This will be an employee's entire wages regardless of amount.
 There is no ceiling.
-For persons earning less than the annual maximum earnings subject to the 6.2% Social Security tax (\$147,000 for 2022 wages and \$160,200 for 2023), Boxes 3 and 5 should show the same amount.
-If you pay more than \$147,000 to a nonminister employee in 2022 (\$160,200 in 2023), Box 3 should show \$147,000 (\$160,200 for 2023 and Box 5 should show the full amount of wages paid.

-Box 6.
-Report the Medicare component of FICA taxes that you withheld from the nonminister employee's wages.
+For persons earning less than the annual maximum earnings subject to the 6.2%Social Security tax of \$160,200 for 2023 (\$168,600 for 2024), Box 3 and Box 5 both should show the same amount.
+If you pay more than \$160,200 to a nonminister employee in 2023, Box 3 should show \$160,200 and Box 5 should show the full amount of wages paid. - Box 6.
+Report the Medicare component of FICA taxes that you withheld from nonminister employees' wages.
 This tax is imposed on all wages, current and deferred (if any), regardless of amount.

-Box 10.
+The box will also include the additional Medicare tax withheld on wages greater than \$200,000 as previously discussed.
+For ministers, this box should be left blank. - Box 10.
 Show the total dependent care benefits under a dependent care assistance program (Section 129) paid or incurred by you for your employee.
-Include the fair market value of employer-provided daycare facilities and amounts paid or incurred for dependent care assistance in a Section 125 cafeteria plan.
+Include the fair market value of employer-provided daycare facilities and amounts paid or incurred for dependent care assistance through a Section 125 cafeteria plan.
 Report all amounts paid or incurred including those in excess of the \$5,000 exclusion.
 Include any amounts over \$5,000 in Boxes 1, 3, and 5.
-For more information, see IRS Publication 15-B.

-Box 11.
-The purpose of this Box is for the Social Security Administration (SSA) to determine if any part of the amount reported in Box 1 or Boxes 3 or 5 was earned in a prior year.
+For more information, see IRS Publication 15-B. - Box 11.
+The purpose of box 11 is for the Social Security Administration (SSA) to determine if any part of the amount reported in Boxes 1, 3, or 55 was earned in a prior year.
 The SSA uses this information to verify that they have properly applied the Social Security earnings test and paid the correct amount of benefits.
 Report distributions to an employee from a nonqualified plan in Box 11.
 Also report these distributions in Box 1.
 Under nonqualified plans, deferred amounts that are no longer subject to a substantial risk of forfeiture are taxable even if not distributed.
 Report these amounts in Boxes 3 (up to the Social Security wage base) and 5.
 Do not report in Box 11 deferrals included in Boxes 3 or 5 and deferrals for current year services (such as those with no risk of forfeiture).